 A blindside has less responsibilities at the scrum, but it's more noticeable if they don't do them.
 Any short side moves, or blindside number 8 picks are the sole responsibility of a blindside flanker, and any missed tackles will usually result in big gains for the opposing team.
 This of course, isn't the main debate of what a natural openside is, or why a blindside can't swap over, but it helps to know where the names of these positions actually mean.

 So what's a natural 7?
-A look at all of the best openside flankers in the world gives us a hint - Richie McCaw, Michael Hooper, David Pocock, Justin Tipuric, Sam Warburton and Steffon Armitage.
+A look at all of the best openside flankers of the last ten years gives us a hint - Richie McCaw, Michael Hooper, David Pocock, Justin Tipuric, Sam Warburton and Steffon Armitage.
 All of those players listed have the attributes of a natural 7 - breakdown skills and intelligent supporting link play.

 The breakdown aspect is the main difference between an openside and blindside flanker.
 An openside's job in defense is to get over the ball to try and steal or win a penalty.
 A good openside will know when there is an opportunity to jackal the ball, and when to back off and keep the defensive line.
-Players like McCaw, Warburton and Armitage are extremely good over the ball, either stealing it, winning penalties, or slowing opposition attacks down.
+Players like Sean O'Brien are extremely good over the ball, either stealing it, winning penalties, or slowing opposition attacks down.

 In contrast, a blindside flanker is used to carry hard in attack, generating forward momentum.
 While their primary duty in defense is to make tackles over and over again.